-As I write in my latest book, The Radical Sales Shift, the B2B buyer of today is different from the buyer of five and fifteen years ago.
-We’re in the midst of radical shift towards a new way of buying, which means B2B companies have to rethink their marketing and sales strategies.
+The B2B buyer of today is different from the buyer of ten years ago.
+We’re in the midst of a radical shift towards a new way of buying, which means B2B companies are retooling their marketing and sales strategies.

 Due in part to the overload and the general increase in pressure within businesses, the B2B buyer today is more at risk than she used to be.
 It’s easy for sellers to forget that a bad buying decision has a far greater impact on the buyer than on the seller.
 It could cost her job if things don’t go well.
 Buyers are understandably risk averse.